travis-ci/docs-travis-ci-com/docs/user/encryption-keys.md

 [secure environment variables](/docs/user/build-configuration/#Secure-environment-variables)
 or [notifications](/docs/user/notifications).

+### Notifications Example

+We want to add campfire notifications to our .travis.yml file, but we don't want to publicly expose our API token.

+The entry should be in this format:

+    notifications:
+      campfire: [subdomain]:[api token]@[room id]

+For us, that is somedomain:abcxyz@14.

+We encrypt this string

+    travis encrypt somedomain:abcxyz@14

+Which produces something like this

+    Please add the following to your .travis.yml file:

+      secure: "ABC5OwLpwB7L6Ca...."

+We add to our .travis.yml file

+    notifications:
+      campfire:
+        rooms:
+          secure: "ABC5OwLpwB7L6Ca...."

+And we're done.

 ## Fetching the public key for your repository

 You can fetch the public key with Travis API, using `/repos/:owner/:name/key` or